ben-manes/gradle-versions-plugin/README.md

 To see what is left out, without an edit to the build script, run `./gradlew dependencyUpdates --no-reject-out-of-bound-versions`.
-Run it to learn what a bounded module could move to if the bound were lifted, such as whether a fix shipped in the module before its platform caught up.
+Run it to learn what a bounded module could be moved to if the bound were lifted, such as whether a fix was released for the module ahead of its platform.

 A bound is read the way dependency resolution reads it, so `strictly "[5.3, 6["` admits 5.3.26 and excludes 6.0.1, and `reject "[3.0,)"` excludes